 Infrastructure Funding Statement

-This sets out the 2022/2023 income and expenditure relating to the Community Infrastructure Levy (CIL) and Section 106 (S106) agreements, as required under the 2019 CIL Regulations 121A.
-This is an annual report (typically published in December), providing a summary of all financial and non-financial developer contributions for the last financial year, but does not cover implementation details.
-It also provides a statement of the infrastructure projects or types of infrastructure which will be, or may be, wholly or partly funded by the authority’s Community Infrastructure Levy.
+This sets out the 2023/2024 income and expenditure relating to the Community Infrastructure Levy (CIL) and Section 106 (S106) agreements, as required under the 2019 CIL Regulations 121A.
+This annual report (typically published in December) provides a summary of all financial and non-financial developer contributions for the last financial year but does not cover implementation details.
+It also provides a statement of the infrastructure projects or types of infrastructure which will be or may be, wholly or partly funded by the authority’s CIL.

-The purpose of the developer contributions is to provide a funding source which will help to deliver necessary infrastructure to accommodate new development across the borough.
-This necessary infrastructure is identified within the Maidstone Borough Local Plan (2011 - 2031), and the associated Infrastructure Delivery Plan (IDP 2022) which identifies the infrastructure schemes considered necessary to support the development proposed in the Local Plan and outlines how and when these will be delivered.
-This also contains the Council’s Infrastructure List setting out which types of infrastructure not in order of priority, which Maidstone intends may be partly or wholly funded by CIL.
+The purpose of the developer contributions is to provide a funding source which will help to deliver the necessary infrastructure to accommodate new development across the borough.
+This infrastructure is identified within the Maidstone Borough Local Plan (2011 - 2031), and the associated Infrastructure Delivery Plan (IDP 2022) which identifies the infrastructure schemes considered necessary to support the development proposed in the Local Plan and outlines how and when these will be delivered.
+This also contains our infrastructure list setting out which types of infrastructure not in order of priority, which Maidstone intends may be partly or wholly funded by CIL.

 Residential (within the urban boundary)